khavishbhundoo/callmytrade-api/README.md

 ### Method 1  : Fly.io (Preferred Approach)

 Fly.io is a docker first serverless  Iaas platform that is very affordable and perfect for small projects like CallMyTrade since it will fit in [free allowances](https://fly.io/docs/about/pricing/#free-allowances)
 The `fly.toml` is a sample deployment config you can use to deploy your own version of CallMyTrade in minutes.
-Fly.io will scale to ERO

 1. Register on fly.io and add your credit card to get $5 worth of free credit
 2. Install [flyctl](https://fly.io/docs/hands-on/install-flyctl/) for your OS of choice